-The high temperature and humidity of the dishwasher can severely damage both steel and handle and is even worse if your blade is made of carbon steel (likely to rust) or has a wooden handle.
+The high temperature and humidity of the dishwasher can severely damage both the steel and the handle, and it’s even worse if your blade is carbon steel (likely to rust) or has a wooden handle.

 Then in the dishwasher there is the turbulence that generates movement of the objects inside.

-Water jets in the dishwasher can make the knife slam into anything else you have it with in the dishwasher and can damage the knife wire.
+Water jets in the dishwasher can cause the knife to slam into anything else you have it with in the dishwasher and can damage the knife wire.

-It’s a good way to quickly ruin a knife.
+It is a good way to quickly spoil a knife.

-Ceramic knives run an even greater risk, because they are more fragile, and a cycle in the dishwasher can splinter the blade.
+Ceramic knives run an even greater risk, because they are more fragile and a cycle in the dishwasher can chip the blade.

-Then detergents are used, which can be as dangerous as the machine itself, causing the knives to mattify or discolour.
+Then detergents are used, which can be as dangerous as the machine itself, causing the knives to become opaque or discolored.

-Finally, knives can damage items in the dishwasher as well as dangerous if you leave them with your tip up when you pick them up.
+Finally, knives can damage objects in the dishwasher as well as being dangerous if you leave them with the tip up when you go to get them.

-Point them down, they can damage tool baskets and point them upwards and risk injuring you.
+Point them down, they can damage tool baskets and point them upwards and you risk injuring yourself.

-If you really want to put your knives in the dishwasher, use dishwasher knife racks where you can store the blades safely and to protect the knives during the washing phases.
+If you really want to put your knives in the dishwasher use dishwasher knife holders where you can store the blades safely and to protect the knives during the washing phases.

 How should you wash your knives?

-For most knives, hand washing in hot water and soap is fine, or even just in hot water.
+For most knives, hand washing in hot soapy water, or even just in hot water, is fine.